Professor Anne Veronica Goldson

 Annie Goldson has been producing and directing award-winning documentaries and docudramas for 20 years in the United States and New Zealand.
 Her work is known for its craft, sensitivity and engagement.

 Her films have won over 50 awards at international film festivals, opened theatrically world wide and have been broadcast on prestigious channels including HBO-Cinemax, ABC-Aust, ARD (Germany), Channel 4 (UK), POV (PBS), CBC, SBS, Canalplus, TVNZ, TV3, Maori Television and many more.
 Her best-known titles are Punitive Damage, Georgie Girl, Sheilas: 28 Years On, Pacific Solution: From Afghanistan to Aotearoa, Elgar's Engima, An Island Calling, Brother Number One, and He Toki Huna.
-In 2017, she completed a new documentary KIM DOTCOM: Caught in the Web which is premiering at SXSW in Austin, Texas.
+In 2017, she completed a new documentary KIM DOTCOM: Caught in the Web which premiered at SXSW in Austin, Texas and screening in Official Selection in multiple festivals include Hotodcs (Toronto), Melbourne and the New Zealand International Film Festival.
+It won Special Mention in the Best Documentary category at the Asia-Pacific Screen Awards and was #1 on the iTunes Top Ten in the US, Canada, NZ and Germany in November 2017.
+The film sold to Hulu streaming service in the US and UK, and to public broadcasters including YLE, ZDF, SVT and others.
 Annie has also overseen the production of an associated web project: www.kimdotcom.film.

 Annie is also a writer and has published articles in books and journals such as The Listener (NZ), Landfall, Screen, Semiotext(e), Social Text, Studies in International Documentary and others.
 Her book Landscape, Memory, Dad and Me was published by Victoria University Publications.
 She has been director of the biennial New Zealand International Documentary Conference (Expanding Documentary); a trustee of the New Zealand International Documentary Festival, Documentary Edge and the Africa New Zealand Film Festival; and was President of the Screen Directors’ Guild of New Zealand.